Dozens of Boeing 737 MAX grounded over potential electrical flaw - Aviation24.be

-Boeing has recommended to 16 customers that they address a potential electrical issue in a specific group of 737 MAX airplanes prior to further operations.
+Boeing has recommended to 16 customers that they address a potential electrical issue in a specific group of 737 MAX aeroplanes prior to further operations.
 The recommendation is being made to allow for verification that a sufficient ground path exists for a component of the electrical power system.

 Southwest Airlines, American Airlines, United and Alaska Airlines parked a combined 67 MAXs on Friday, about a third of the MAX jets currently in service around the world.